linsight/react-keyboard-event-handler/README.md

 There could be other key handlers in your app, they all should be disabled to avoid unexpected results.

-The `isExclusive` prop can be really helpful in this situation.
+The `isExclusive` prop can be helpful in this situation.
 When a handler set to `isExclusive`, all other key handlers will be suspended.

 In the above example, the key handler in the modal could set to be `isExclusive`.
 When the modal opens, all other handlers will be temporarily suspended.
 When the modal is closed/unmounted, they will be working again.